wrmack/helios-server-docs/docs/deploy_aws_walkthrough.md

 Other options might include:

-- Lightsail, instead of EC2, which provides an easier setup process and has an option for Django framworks
+- Lightsail, instead of EC2, which provides an easier setup process and has an option for Django frameworks
 - Relational Database Service, or RDS, for providing a postgresql database (our deployment will simply install postgresql on the EC2 instance)

 This deployment assumes: